John A. Knauss Marine Policy Fellowship and Application Information

 Application Document Required - Submit ONE pdf file consisting of the following 6 elements in the following order:

 - Maximum of two signed letters of recommendation, including one from the student's major professor; if no major professor exists, a faculty member who knows the applicant well academically, may be substituted.
-Letters beyond these two required, will not be accepted, such as letters of support from members of Congress, friends, relatives; (include letters in this file - do not send separately; those referees desiring confidentiality may send letters to email@example.com);
+Letters beyond these two required, will not be accepted, such as letters of support from members of Congress, friends, relatives; (include letters in this file - do not send separately; those referees desiring confidentiality may send letters by clicking on this specific link: email@example.com);

 - A Personal Education and Career Goal Statement emphasizing the applicant's abilities and the applicant's expectations from the Fellowship experience in the way of career development (1000 words or less; 12 pt font).
 Reviewers want to know how the student's abilities, education and career goals will benefit the Knauss Fellowship Program, as well as what the student expects to benefit from the experience of this Knauss Fellowship Program, as compared to other Fellowship Programs;